How to Put a Curse on Someone: Real Ritual Methods

 Chinese: Da Siu Yan (打小人)

 The Chinese tradition of Da Siu Yan — "beating the petty person" — is one of the world's most accessible curse rituals.
-Dating back at least 300 years, it involves striking a paper effigy with a shoe to symbolically beat away those who cause harm.
+Dating back at least 300 years, the full ceremony follows eight traditional steps (八部曲) from deity invocation to divination confirmation.
+The most visible step involves striking a paper effigy with a shoe to symbolically beat away those who cause harm.

 Da Siu Yan is particularly associated with the Jingzhe solar term (around March 5-6), when insects awaken and evil spirits become active.
 The most famous location is under Goose Neck Bridge in Hong Kong, where practitioners set up stalls.
 The history of villain hitting spans centuries of Chinese folk practice.